-- 8.1 To set out a proposal to review the service charge recharged to traders at the Moor Market and the reasons why officers consider this needs to be implemented. - 8.2 RESOLVED UNANIMOUSLY: That the Waste and Street Scene Policy Committee: - 1. approves an increase to the service charge currently charged to market traders of CPI+8% (an increase of 14.8%); - 2. approves a period of 12 weeks from the decision being taken to the implementation of the new service charge; and - agrees that further service charge reviews should take place annually for officers to make proposals to the Committee for moving towards full cost recovery or if necessary, proposals will be brought to maintain the service charge at that rate at the time of the report or reduce the service charge.
+- 8.1 The Interim Operations Manager City Centre Maintenance and Sheffield Markets and Head of Street Scene Services presented a report that set out a proposal to review the service charge recharged to traders at the Moor Market and the reasons why officers considered that this needed to be implemented. - 8.2 RESOLVED UNANIMOUSLY: That the Waste and Street Scene Policy Committee: - 1. approves an increase to the service charge currently charged to market traders of CPI+8% (an increase of 14.8%); - 2. approves a period of 12 weeks from the decision being taken to the implementation of the new service charge; and - 3. agrees that further service charge reviews should take place annually for officers to make proposals to the Committee for moving towards full cost recovery or if necessary, proposals will be brought to maintain the service charge at that rate at the time of the report or reduce the service charge.